Last Updated on: 26th October 2023, 03:52 am

-- Some fibers, called periodontal ligament fibers, are actually responsible for the union between the bone and the tooth.
-These prevent teeth from moving out of place just by touching or chewing.
+- The union between the bone and the tooth is achieved by the periodontal ligament fibers.
+These prevent teeth from moving out of place just by touching them or chewing.

-- The periodontal ligament also provides cushioning during movements, such as occlusion and chewing, becoming a kind of mattress that prevents direct friction between two hard components – the bone and the teeth— preventing the problems this can cause.
+- The periodontal ligament provides cushioning during movements, such as occlusion and chewing, becoming a kind of mattress that prevents direct friction between two hard components —bone and teeth— preventing future problems.

-What happens is that finally, the jaw bone fuses with the cement or dentin, the substances that form the root of the tooth.
+When dentoalveolar ankylosis occurs, the periodontal ligament is totally or partially lost, giving rise to a strong union between the tooth and the bone.
+Thus, the jawbone is fused to the cementum or dentin, the substances that form the root of the tooth.
 This can prevent proper eruption and tooth movement.

-- A congenital defect or disturbance in the metabolism of the periodontal membrane.
+- A congenital defect that causes a disturbance in ligament formation

 - Excessive force during chewing.